 - Primarily aimed at users with disabilities and other users

-- Describe accessible alternatives, accessibility support for inaccessible content to web users.
+- Describe accessible alternatives and accessibility support for inaccessible content to web users.

 - Helps organizations comply with accessibility requirements and explains conformity with WCAG 2.0/2.1 AA guidelines.